superheether/Getting-Cleaning-Data-Project/README.md

 You should create one R script called run_analysis.R that does the following.

 1 Merges the training and the test sets to create one data set.
 2 Extracts only the measurements on the mean and standard deviation for each measurement.

-3 Uses descriptive activity names to name the activities in the data set

-4 Appropriately labels the data set with descriptive variable names.
+3 Uses descriptive activity names to name the activities in the data set 4 Appropriately labels the data set with descriptive variable names.
 5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Good luck!

-Breakdown of run_analysis.R file with code and steps

-Step 1.
-Merges the training and the test sets to create one data set.

-1.1 Upload files from "UCI HAR Dataset" into Environment

-1.2 Assigning column names in each table

-1.3 Merging unstructured data into one set

-1.3.1 Checking dimensions of merged set

-Step 2.
-Extracts only the measurements on the mean and standard deviation for each measurement.

-2.1 Reading column names

-2.2 Creating a vector to define mean and standard of merged data set

-Step 3.
-Uses descriptive activity names to name the activities in data set

-Step 4.
-Appropriately labels the data set with descriptive variable names

-Step 5.
-From the data set in Step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.